 Emily Maitlis Keynote Speaker

-- A highly acclaimed BBC news presenter
+- Keynote speaker & a highly acclaimed ex-BBC news presenter

 - Created BBC documentaries on Facebook, Donald Trump and Nicolas Sarkozy

 - Winner of multiple awards for her journalism